 BI Report Design testing

-- Proper report title is displaying or not.
+- The proper report title is displaying or not.

 - Report title get relates to reporting content or not.